-Senate Select Intelligence Committee member Mark Warner (D-Va.) reacted late Thursday (June 4) to the news that the sensitive personal information of 4 million current and past federal employees was exposed in a data breach at the Office of Personeel Management (OPM).
+Senate Select Intelligence Committee member Mark Warner (D-Va.) reacted late Thursday (June 4) to the news that the sensitive personal information of 4 million current and past federal employees were exposed in a data breach at the Office of Personeel Management (OPM).

 Among other things, the bill would make it easier for NCTA members to share cyber threat information.

 “Today's reported breach is part of a troubling pattern by this agency in failing to secure the personal data of federal employees – the second major breach in a year," said Warner.
 "Cyberattacks present a critical threat to our national security and our economy.
 We cannot afford to keep dragging our feet in addressing the escalating threats posed by hackers out to steal individuals’ personal information.”